 In the basic reporting phase, the sensing initiator shall send a Sensing Reporting Trigger frame assigning RUs to one or more sensing receivers in order to obtain Sensing Measurement Report frame(s)(#1735) containing sensing measurement results.

+In TB sensing measurement instances, the sensing initiator shall not assign any RU to a sensing responder in a Sensing Report Trigger frame if the sensing initiator assigns in a Sensing Measurement Setup Request

+frame the role of sensing receiver to the sensing responder and also sets the Sensing Measurement Report Requested subfield to 0.

 The SME of a sensing receiver shall request the transmission of a Sensing Measurement Report frame to the sensing initiator by generating an MLME-SENSREPORTRQ.request primitive(#1917).
 Upon receiving a Sensing Reporting Trigger frame, the sensing responder shall transmit a Sensing Measurement Report frame that contains the sensing measurement result with Measurement Exchange ID corresponding to either the current sensing measurement exchange or the previous sensing measurement exchange consistently throughout all TB sensing measurement exchanges with the same Measurement Exchange ID(#1144, #1145,